 CatMQ

-This software is open source.
-You can obtain the latest source code from the GitHub repository or browse the releases for the source code associated with a specific release.
-If you make any changes which you feel improves this application, please let us know via our Contact Page.
+This software is open source under the MIT License.
+You can obtain the source code from GitHub or browse the releases for source code associated with specific versions.
+If you make any changes which you feel improves this application, please feel free to submit a pull - request.

 CatMQ